Zimbabwe Strategic Economic Research and Analysis (SERA)

-As part of our work on the SERA project, IBI also produced a study of Zimbabwe’s mining industry for the Zimbabwe Economic Policy and Analysis Unit (ZEPARU).
-The provided assistance in fiscal and budgetary policy for the Ministry of Mines and Minerals, among other ministries.
+As part of our work on the USAID-funded SERA project under a subcontract to Nathan Associates, IBI worked with the Zimbabwe Economic Policy and Analysis Unit (ZEPARU) to conduct an in-depth analysis of Zimbabwe’s mining industry.
+The study provided input on fiscal and budgetary policy for the Ministry of Mines and Minerals, among other ministries.
 The study recommended that a new Mining Act establish a “use it or lose it” regime for mining licenses.
-As it was, the law provided perpetual licenses, which gave rise to massive misuse by speculators who file claims without undertaking any development investments.
-The study also examined the status of legal efforts to ensure that the government retains rights to an enormous reserve of iron ore resources at Mwenesi, which an investor is claiming under an agreement with another ministry.
-The government listened to IBI’s study and crafted a new Mining Act that was heavily informed by the research.
-Drafting a new policy in May of 2013, the government incorporated many of the recommendations made by IBI, among them the recommendation that mineral rights be auctioned through public tender rather than made available on a first-come-first-served basis.
+As it was, the law provided perpetual licenses, which gave rise to massive misuse by speculators who filed claims without undertaking any development investments.
+The study also examined the status of legal efforts to ensure that the government retains rights to an enormous reserve of iron ore resources at Mwenesi, which an investor was claiming under an agreement with another ministry.
+The government used the study to craft a new Mining Act that incorporated many of the recommendations made by IBI, among them that mineral rights be auctioned through public tender rather than made available on a first-come-first-served basis.

 The draft policy also endorsed accession to the Extractive Industries Transparency Initiative (EITI), and proposed equitable partnerships between local and foreign investors, recognizing current capital, skills and technology constraints within Zimbabwe.
 The new policy broadened the concept of “value addition” from exploitation of mineral wealth by highlighting the importance of upstream linkages, infrastructure (“side-stream”) linkages and knowledge linkages, and recognizing that downstream linkages (“beneficiation”) should be pursued only where warranted on the basis of feasibility studies that show processing to be economically viable.